Dancing Rabbit Vehicle Co-operative

 The cooperative is incorporated as a Missouri nonprofit corporation.
 All titles, registrations, insurance policies, and so forth are held in the name of DRVC.
 We do some of our own auto repair for DRVC vehicles, and also use the trained mechanics in nearby Rutledge.

-Our vehicles (at present) are: a 2000 Ford F350 diesel truck and two Volkswagon TDI Jettas.
-Along with the ecological benefits of sharing cars among many people, we are running the vehicles on biodiesel, a low emissions renewable nonpetroleum fuel that can be made from used fryer oil from fast food restaurants (ours is currently from new vegetable oil).
+Our vehicles (at present) are: a 2000 Ford F350 diesel truck, one Volkswagon TDI Jetta, a Volkswagon Passat, and an all-electric Nissan LEAF.
+Along with the ecological benefits of sharing cars among many people, we are running the vehicles on solar electricity and biodiesel, a low emissions renewable nonpetroleum fuel that can be made from used fryer oil from fast food restaurants (ours is currently from new vegetable oil).
 Biodiesel gives the same mileage and power results as regular diesel and from time to time we even make it ourselves!